nkaraffa/codingPuzzles/README.md

 3. At the bottom, click "Propose changes".
 This will create a pull request, which can be reviewed by the owner of the repository.

 ## I can't figure it out.
 Where can I turn?
 That's okay!
-Most of these puzzles are designed to be _hard_ for those of us who new to programming.
+Most of these puzzles are designed to be _hard_ for those of us who are new to programming.
 If you can solve it in five minutes, great!
 But a real puzzle should be a challenge.

 I'd suggest a few resources:
 - Google your problem.